mihirchronicles/mihirchronicles.github.io/content/bookshelf/richer-wiser-happier.md

     - **Mohnish Pabrai**
         - Pabrai studied the best investors, figured out why they were successful then cloned (copied) their approach (studying is a huge part to make sure he clones the right things).
 He did for more than just investing strategies.
 He gets investment ideas by searching through 13F’s of the top investors, looks at the top holdings, studies the stocks, and tries to figure out why it’s a top holding.
         - I’m a shameless copycat.
 Everything in my life is cloned.
 I have no original ideas.
         - Never use leverage.
-The case of Rick Guerlin-he tried to get rich faster than necessary.
+The case of Rick Guerlin – he tried to get rich faster than necessary.
 He was leveraged going into the 1973-74 crash, hit by margin calls, and forced to sell his shares in Berkshire Hathaway for less than they were worth (Buffett bought them).
         - He avoids short selling because the upside is only 100% but the downside is unlimited.
         - He ignores macroeconomics.
 It’s too complex.
         - He avoids meeting the management of companies he owns.
 Avoids being biased by sales speak and unreliable information.
-        - The key isn’t to get rich, it’s financial independence-to do what you want to do without money constraints.
+        - The key isn’t to get rich, it’s financial independence – to do what you want to do without money constraints.
         - Pabrai cloned Buffett’s 3 core concepts:
             - Buying a stock means buying a piece of a business with a value, not a piece of paper.
             - That value of the businesses is not always reflected in stock prices.
 The key is to stay disconnected from the market’s craziness and patiently wait for mispriced opportunities.